LucaDanelutti/gamifiedMarketingApplication/README.md

-# A marketing application with JEE and JPA (DataBases 2 class project)
+# A marketing application with JEE and JPA
-> A.Y.
-2020 // Group 67 // Danelutti, Di Dio Lavore, Franchini
+> DataBases 2 class project A.Y.
+2020-2021 // Group 67 // Danelutti, Di Dio Lavore, Franchini

-IntelliJ project with source code for the Databases 2 class optional project.
+IntelliJ project with source code for the DataBases 2 class optional project A.Y.
+2020-2021.
 The purpose is to deploy a Java EE application with a MySQL database.

 ## Functional specifications